 Another facet of the Cues' work was to make demonstration records.
 They would record a new song in an independent recording studio.
 The song was then sent to record companies so that the A&R men could hear what the song sounded like and choose an artist to fit it.
 This turned out to be a financially successful sideline for them; not only were they paid for making the demo, but many times a record company would insist that the Cues back up whatever artist was chosen to do the tune (no credit, but possibly more money than the artist would make with the song).

 In May 1955, the Cues had another record under their own name, this time for Jubilee: "Only You," a pretty ballad, but not the Platters' tune (which, coincidentally, was released the same month).
 It was backed with the rocker "I Fell For Your Lovin'."
 Both sides were led by Ollie Jones.
 This record has their newest addition, second tenor Jimmy Breedlove; the Cues were now a quintet.
+[Breedlove, who'd been favorably compared to Billy Eckstine in a 1949 column, had already had at least two solo records by 1950: "I Ain't What I Used To Be"/"Why Did My Dream End" (Alert 424) and "How Low The Moon"/"Pinch Me Baby" (Coleman 122, with the Don Anthony Band).]

 That disc was reviewed on June 4 (both sides "good"), along with Shirley & Lee's "Feel So Good," Arthur Lee Maye & Crowns' "Love Me Always," the 4 Fellows' "Soldier Boy," Marvin & Johnny's "Sugar Mama," the 5 Keys' "My Love," and the Cadets' "Rollin' Stone."

-Then, in June, there was a Four Students record on RCA's Groove subsidiary.
+Then, in June, there was a 4 Students record on RCA's Groove subsidiary.
 Ollie Jones, Abel De Costa, Robie Kirk, and Edward Barnes had recorded "So Near And Yet So Far"/"Hot Rotten Soda Pop (Oh My Toe)" on April 4 (presumably before Jimmy Breedlove had joined).
-Strangely, while they were billed as the Four Students, there were five of them on the record.
+Strangely, while they were billed as the 4 Students, there were five of them on the record.
 According to company files, the fifth singer was Curley Williams.
 Was this the same Curley Williams who would appear on Modern in late 1956?
 I have no idea.
 (My feeling is that it isn't the Country & Western singer who headed up the Georgia Peach Pickers.)
-While the "Four Students" would appear on many Groove releases, this was the only one on which they weren't a backup group.
+While the "4 Students" would appear on many Groove releases, this was the only one on which they weren't a backup group.

 "So Near And Yet So Far" was given a "fair" rating on June 25, 1955.
 Other reviews that week: Nappy Brown's "Piddly Patter Patter," the Jaguars' "I Wanted You," the Tenderfoots' "Those Golden Bells," the Laurels' "Tis Night," and Wynonie Harris' "Git With The Grits."

-In August 1955, Groove released "Goodbye," by Piano Red and the Four Students.
+In August 1955, Groove released "Goodbye," by Piano Red and the 4 Students.
 Is this the Cues?
 I don't know; there's no indication in the RCA files.
 You'll see soon enough how complicated this can get.

 Also in August, the Cues secured a contract with Capitol records and held their first two sessions.
 On August 11, they recorded "Momma Loves Poppa," "Burn That Candle," and "Charlie Brown"; on August 24, they added "You're On My Mind," "Much Obliged," "Oh My Darlin'," and the first, unreleased, version of "Why".
 "Burn That Candle" (written by Robie Kirk and led by Jimmy Breedlove)/"Oh My Darlin'" (led by Ollie Jones) came out in September.
 "Burn That Candle" was immediately covered by Bill Haley & the Comets, who had a nice hit with it.